Trabectedin (Yondelis ®)

 Feeling very tired is a common side effect.
 It’s often worse towards the end of treatment and for some weeks after it’s over.
 Try to pace yourself and get as much rest as you need.
 It helps to balance this with some gentle exercise, such as short walks.
 If you feel sleepy, don’t drive or operate machinery.

 Trabectedin may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take regular gentle exercise.
+Drinking at least two litres (three and a half pints) of fluid every day will help.
+Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and do regular, gentle exercise.

 Loss of appetite

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluid every day if you have diarrhoea.

 Your mouth may become sore and you may get ulcers.
 This can make you more likely to get an infection in your mouth.
 Gently clean your teeth or dentures every morning and night and after meals.
 Use a soft-bristled or children’s toothbrush.
 Your nurse might ask you to rinse your mouth regularly or to use mouthwashes.
 It’s important to follow any advice you are given and to drink plenty of fluid.